Eurasian Coot Fulica atra Linnaeus, 1758

 Distinction from similar species

 Eurasian Coot can only be confused with the very similar species of Red-knobbed Coot (never recorded to Madeira) or American Coot (1 record only).
-The main difference between the Eurasian and the American is that the later is a bit smaller and has a bold white patch under the tail (like a Common Moorhen).
+The main difference between the Eurasian and the American Coot is that the later is a bit smaller and has a bold white patch under the tail (like a Common Moorhen).

 Fulica atra Biometrics